awsdocs/amazon-ec2-user-guide-windows/doc_source/modify-volume-requirements.md

 + All [current\-generation instances](instance-types.md#AvailableInstanceTypes)
 + The following previous\-generation instances: C1, C3, CC2, CR1, G2, I2, M1, M3, and R3

-If your instance type does not support Elastic Volumes, see [Modifying an EBS volume if Elastic Volumes is not supported](requesting-ebs-volume-modifications.md#modify-volume-stop-start)\.
+If your instance type does not support Elastic Volumes, see [Modify an EBS volume if Elastic Volumes is not supported](requesting-ebs-volume-modifications.md#modify-volume-stop-start)\.

 ## Requirements for Windows volumes<a name="window-volumes"></a>